 From 1998-2002, Ackerman served on the Editorial Board of the University of Virginia Press.
 From 1996-2001, she was a judge for the Phillip D. Reed Memorial Prize for Environmental Writing, sponsored by the Southern Environmental Law Center.
 She has also worked as an editorial consultant for the Howard Hughes Medical Institute on a series of magazines designed to introduce the lay reader to new research in genetics, and for the Tufts University School of Nutrition Science and Policy, The Nature Conservancy, and the W. Alton Jones Foundation.

-Ackerman has made appearances on many radio shows, including NPR programs, and has lectured at Harvard University, the Massachusetts Institute of Technology, the University of Virginia and its Medical Center, the American Association of University Women, and for numerous other colleges, groups, and organizations.
+Ackerman has made appearances on many radio shows, including NPR programs, and has lectured and presented at venues around the world, including the Aspen Ideas Festival, the Melbourne Writers Festival, the American Philosophical Society, the Denver Museum of Science and Nature, the Delta Birding Festival in Spain, Harvard University, the Massachusetts Institute of Technology, the University of Virginia and its Medical Center, and for numerous other institutions and organizations.

 For seven years, Ackerman was a staff writer and researcher for the Book Division of the National Geographic Society, where she contributed to The Incredible Machine, a book about the human body (1986, 1992) and served as Editor-in-Chief of The Curious Naturalist (1991), a collection of essays about approaching and understanding North American ecosystems.

 Ackerman was educated at Yale University, where she studied literature, graduation cum laude in 1980, with a B.A. in English.
 Ackerman was married to the late novelist Karl Ackerman and has two daughters.